wujialai106/zhengganglab/README.md

 # Zhenggang Lab Website

-This is the official website for Zhenggang Zhu's research lab at UC San Diego, hosted on **GitHub Pages**.
+This is the official website for Zhenggang Zhu's research page at UC San Diego, hosted on **GitHub Pages**.

 ## 🌍 Live Website
 🔗 **[Visit the website](https://wujialai106.github.io/zhengganglab/)**